JordiRos/picovj/README.md

 VJ_BEATTIME4 - Same as VJ_BEATTIME, but will get from 0 to 1 in the spanof time it takes 4 beats.<br>
 VJ_BEATLEN - The amount of time it takes for a beat to happen (it's the inverse of VJ_BEATTIME).<br>
 VJ_BEATLEN4 - Same as VJ_BEATLEN3, but the amount of time it takes for 4 beats ot happen.

-- To Do

-I am working on a simple TV Overlay effect, were users could write text for using the keyboard.<br>
-I don't have any more plans for this, except write some scene from time to time.

 Enjoy!